Shang-keng Ma: Biography

 in the autumn of 1970.
 There he worked with Shau-Jin Chang on the infinite-energy limit of Feynman diagrams and with Roger Dashen on the S-matrix formulation of statistical mechanics.
 In 1971 he became a tenured faculty member of the UCSD physics department and became a Sloan Research Fellow.

 He visited Cornell University in 1972 where he became involved in development of the renormalization theory of critical phenomena.
 Gradually, his interest shifted to statistical physics.

 In 1975, with Yoseph Imry, he published the seminal paper on the effect of a random magnetic field on ferro-magnetic order.
 Their model has come to be known as the random field Ising model.

 In 1976 Ma was a visiting scientist at Paris-Saclay University and published his paper Renormalization group by Monte Carlo methods, which introduced a technique which "has evolved into a powerful technology that is widely used today for the numerical study of critical phenomena."

 In 1981, Ma formulated the "coincidence counting" method for the calculation of entropy from the phase space trajectory.
 He felt strongly that such a dynamical formulation of entropy was crucial for understanding random and other systems exhibiting metastability.

-In the two academic years 1977–1978 and 1981–1982 he taught in Taiwan at Tsinghua University, where he wrote in Chinese an advanced text on statistical mechanics — the book, published in 1983, "eschews the traditional approach built on the Gibbs ensemble."
+In the two academic years 1977–1978 and 1981–1982 he taught in Taiwan at National Tsing Hua University, where he wrote an advanced text on statistical mechanics in Chinese — the book, published in 1983, "eschews the traditional approach built on the Gibbs ensemble."
 World Scientific published an English translation in 1985.
 In 1986 World Scientific also published a memorial volume in honor of Ma.

-Upon his death he was survived by his widow and two children.